 Ultimately what ever you decide, a water tight receptacle must be constructed to catch the water.
 This could be as simple as laying a pond liner over a ditch and sloping channel, or as extreme as building yourself a river filled with rocks and stones.

-Pump Size And Water Volume
+Waterfall Pumps Size And Water Volume

 The volume of water pouring down your waterfall spillway is very important.
 A big flowing falls looks fantastic, but if you use too much water it can get noisy and take far too much power to run.